mcmcniel/25SP-ITSE2302-M-McNiel-Module7/README.md

 <h1>ActiveWear Shirt Designer</h1>
-This webpage is for Module 7 showcasing a shirt designer webpage that is meant to be placed onto an existing website.
+The ActiveWear Shirt Designer is a shirt designer page meant to be placed in a pre-existing website as a new feature.
+The designer has different logos to choose from as well as a color picker to customize your shirt further.
+It also handles user orders and gathers required information from the customer.